-Numbers are not a good idea in a domain, for two reasons:
+Numbers are not a good idea in a domain, for two reasons.

-When someone hears your website mentioned, they won’t know whether to spell the number of use a numeral.
+Firstly, when someone hears your website mentioned, they won’t know whether to spell the number of use a numeral.

 Is it this:

-Numbers, like hyphens, are associated with spammy websites that use numbers to standout.
+Secondly, numbers (like hyphens) are associated with spammy websites that use numbers to standout.
 For example: